 At its core, Stoicism is the idea that we control our mind.
 For the Stoics, achieving tranquility wasn’t about changing what was going on in our external world, but rather, changing our internal world.
 Feelings such as depression and anxiety, are to a large extent determined by our underlying philosophy.

-I recently had the chance to chat with author William Ferraiolo, about the philosophy of Stoicism and what brought him to write his book, Meditations on Self-Discipline and Failure: Stoic Exercise for Mental Fitness.
+I recently had the chance to chat with author William Ferraiolo, about the philosophy of Stoicism and what brought him to write his book,

 The idea that mental anguish is an illness is dehumanizing and destroys the concept of what it means to be a person.
 The concept of “mental illness” creates a less-than-human creature who’s distressing feelings and behaviors are illegitimate.
 For the existentialist, loneliness, boredom, despair, and meaninglessness, are central to life.
 They are problems to be overcome, not diseases to be cured.

 Continue reading “Existential Murder: The Dehumanizing Concept of Mental Illness”